 To listen to a selection of complete compositions by Bonia Shur and to download his catalog, visit his website at boniashur.com/music.

 Mr. Shur was a versatile composer.
-In addition to his vast liturgical repertoire, he had written for theatre, television and film.
+In addition to his vast liturgical repertoire, he wrote for theatre, television and film.
 In 1966, he collaborated with Johnny Mandel on the vocal score to the motion picture "The Russians Are Coming, The Russians Are Coming."
-In 1968, he received a National Television Academy Award for his music to the TV special, "Revolt in Mode'in."
+In 1968, he received a National Television Academy Award for his music to the TV special "Revolt in Mode'in."

 His orchestral music was played by the Israeli Radio Orchestra, Minneapolis Chamber Symphony and Cincinnati Chamber symphony.
-His choral works were performed and recorded among others by The Sarasota Chorale Symphonic Chorus, The Nova Singers of Florida, Oshkosh Chamber Singers, "The Rinat Choir of Israel," and Chicago Children's Choir.
+His choral works were performed and recorded by the Sarasota Chorale Symphonic Chorus, the Nova Singers of Florida, Oshkosh Chamber Singers, "The Rinat Choir of Israel" and Chicago Children's Choir, among others.

 In the last few years of his life, he composed nine major commissioned works which were premiered in Washington D.C., New York, Philadelphia, Sacramento, Seattle, Tinton Falls, NY, Cincinnati and Appleton, WI.
 Since 1960, he has written music for the dance works of choreographer Fanchon Shur, his collaborator and wife.

 Mr. Shur's music is vibrant, dynamic and highly individual.
 He had an extremely diverse background: he was born in Latvia, escaped the Nazi invasion, fought in the Russian Army, immigrated to Israel and lived on kibbutz for many years before coming to the United States in 1960.
 His personality and his music integrated and reflect the many diverse cultural heritages in which he has lived.

 Bonia Shur Tribute Concert